supercollider-2025/supercollider-2025.github.io/content/bios.md

 ## Maxwell Gong

-Max Gong is an improviser and composer based in Baltimore City.
+Max Gong is an improviser, pianist, and electronic musician based in Baltimore.
 The primary focus of his work revolves around the design, implementation, and performance of a custom software-based electronic instrument that he interacts with via various hardware controllers.
 Drawing on his experiences as a pianist and trumpeter, he seeks to combine digital sound synthesis and signal processing with an intuitive, interactive, and integrated live performance practice.
-He frequently performs in the greater Baltimore area with local improvisers, including Darien Baiza, Paul Neidhardt, Sam Burt, Jason Willett, and Toshi Makihara.
-His most recent work involves a 6-channel inter-processing laptop trio, Nothing New, with Alexander Wu and XuanQi Liu.
 While pursuing his master’s degree in Computer Music at Peabody, he founded the Peabody Improvisers Collective, a student-led experimental improvising ensemble of students from various departments and performance backgrounds.
+He is also a member of Baltimore’s experimental music collective HighZero Foundation.

 ## Tom Hall